jgberman/CP255/docs/README.md

   <img src="https://user-images.githubusercontent.com/98047774/166983071-e291dcda-faa0-47f3-9433-cf897ee66d9a.png" />

 I also wanted to investigate the quality of the roads by themselves.
-I found that the marjority of roads in the project area were rated poor/failing.
+I found that the majority of roads in the project area were rated poor/failing.
 I mapped the streets onto an interactive folium map.

 <p align = "center"><img src="https://github.com/jgberman/CP255/blob/main/images/pavement_condition_graph.png"></p>